opendocsg/slw-judgments-backfill/2015_SGHC_194/report.md

 110    The statutory moratorium under s 76(1)( _c_ ) of the Bankruptcy Act is no obstacle to these divorce proceedings continuing against the husband or to my dividing the matrimonial assets under s 112 of the Women’s Charter.
 A wife pursuing divorce proceedings against a husband and seeking a

 just and equitable division of the matrimonial assets under s 112 of the Women’s Charter is outside s 76(1)( _c_ ) of the Bankruptcy Act.
 She is not a creditor of the husband in any sense of the word and is not seeking to pursue any remedy, action or proceeding against the husband in respect of any debt provable in the husband’s bankruptcy.
-In _JA v JB_ [2005] SGDC 104 (“ _JA v JB_ ”), it was held that the court may hear and determine a wife's application to divide the parties' matrimonial assets under s 112 of the Women’s Charter and award maintenance for her and the children of the marriage notwithstanding the husband's bankruptcy because that application, not being in respect of a debt provable in bankruptcy, is outside the prohibition in s 76(1)( _c_ ) of the Bankruptcy Act.
+In _JA v JB_ <span class="citation">[2005] SGDC 104</span> (“ _JA v JB_ ”), it was held that the court may hear and determine a wife's application to divide the parties' matrimonial assets under s 112 of the Women’s Charter and award maintenance for her and the children of the marriage notwithstanding the husband's bankruptcy because that application, not being in respect of a debt provable in bankruptcy, is outside the prohibition in s 76(1)( _c_ ) of the Bankruptcy Act.
 I accept that proposition as correct.

 1       1 1 _JA v JB_ does not, however, consider the interaction between the statutory vesting of the bankrupt’s property in the Official Assignee under s 76(1)( _a_ ) of the Bankruptcy Act, and the court’s power to divide matrimonial assets under s 112 of the Women’s Charter.
 This interaction is of some importance.
 A bankruptcy can be used tactically to obstruct or delay the court exercising its jurisdiction under s 112.
 Likewise, divorce proceedings can be brought collusively to put the assets of an insolvent or near insolvent spouse beyond the reach of his creditors through a transfer of property sought and made under s 112 of the Women’s Charter.